“Overlanding is driving somewhere remote, to eat something.”

 It’s hard to beat eating good food in epic places.
 That’s one of the perks of overlanding and why overlanders need to think about their overland kitchen setup.

 You don’t have to survive on granola bars and trail mix while on an extended trip.
-With a simple overland camp kitchen setup, you’ll be ready to cook tasty meals with minimal hassle while off the grid.
+With a simple overlanding kitchen setup, you’ll be ready to cook tasty meals with minimal hassle while off the grid.

 5 Basic Elements of an Overlanding Kitchen